Guillaume-SE/Codex/README.md

 ## Status

-3 feb.
-2025 : set up the admin interface for handling media on the site
+4 apr.
+2025 : dashboard finished soon and db adjustments to do mainly for a small review's table refactoring.

 ## Other